M4A to WAV: How to Convert and Why

 What Is WAV?

-WAV is an uncompressed audio format.
+WAV (Waveform Audio File Format) is an uncompressed audio format.
 It stores raw PCM (Pulse Code Modulation) samples — no codec, no compression, no data discarded.
 Every sample from the original recording survives intact.

 Reasons to Convert M4A to WAV

 Working in a DAW.
-Digital audio workstations such as Logic Pro, Ableton Live, and Reaper work natively with WAV.
-While most DAWs technically accept M4A, working with uncompressed WAV eliminates decompression overhead and avoids any codec compatibility issues.
+Digital audio workstations such as Logic Pro, Ableton Live, Reaper, Pro Tools, and FL Studio all work natively with WAV.
+While most DAWs technically accept M4A, working with uncompressed WAV eliminates decompression overhead, avoids any codec compatibility issues, and lets you scrub and edit without latency from on-the-fly decoding.
 For a clean, trouble-free session, WAV is always the right starting point.
+Pro Tools in particular has historically been picky about non-WAV imports.

 Software compatibility.
-Some older audio software, industrial systems, and broadcast equipment do not support M4A.
-WAV is a 30-year-old format with essentially universal support.
+Some older audio software, industrial systems, telephony equipment, broadcast automation, and embedded devices do not support M4A.
+WAV is a 30-year-old format with essentially universal support — if a device plays digital audio at all, it almost certainly plays WAV.

 Processing with plugins.
-When you apply noise reduction, EQ, or normalization to an M4A file, some processing chains are cleaner when working with PCM data rather than decompressing AAC mid-chain.
+When you apply noise reduction, EQ, dynamic range compression, or normalization to an M4A file, some processing chains are cleaner when working with PCM data rather than decompressing AAC mid-chain.
+Some specialized restoration software (iZotope RX, Adobe Audition Spectral) explicitly recommends a WAV source for best results.

 The Critical Quality Caveat